 System Installation Process for Tightened Security

 Tech’s notes: It is better to have a good idea of the End User’s computer use patterns and configuration preferences to properly align the Task Scheduler settings and scheduling to the Users’ schedule(s).
 For the initial installation from the Operating System disks, no internet access may be connected to the PC until the configuration re-writes are completed and Task Scheduler settings are audited and configured.
-It’s best to stick to this process as written, at least until we get to the configuration of Task Scheduler (although the removal of the “Everyone” entries on the COM+ System app is optional).
+It’s best to stick to this process as written, at least until we get to the configuration of Task Scheduler.
 This is for Microsoft Windows (Vista through 10) – I have not had direct experience with MacIntosh operating systems.
 (Note: Stuff that works on MS Windows may not work on MacOS PCs, and vice versa.)
 Since Mac OS also uses Active Directory, the same basic procedure may very well work for them, also, but take that up with a system engineer first, unless you’re into experimentation at your own risk.
-I will include variation directives for the Professional operating systems in brackets.
-One thing is certain – there may be minor differences required for installing your Windows OS on various hardware manufacturers, and certain applications may not be permitted on certain proprietary machines (Acer and ASUS seem to be non-proprietary machines, I’ve noticed).
+One thing is certain – there may be minor differences required for installing your Windows OS on various hardware manufacturers, and certain applications may not be permitted on certain proprietary machines.

 Step 1 – First, put the Windows OS disk in the optical drive bay and re-start.
 You will need to know the function key to use to bring up the Boot options menu from the BIOS, so you can press the function key specific to the hardware manufacturer immediately after the POST tests.
 First you will need to configure your BIOS options (for Windows 7 and later, the mode needs to be set to AHCI and another setting must be SATA – you’ll see them if you just audit the whole thing (I think it’s the Integrated… entries).
 Once done, go to “Save BIOS and exit Setup”, select the “Y” option, and click “Enter”.
-The system will have Setup install the operating system.
+The system will have Setup begin installing the operating system.
+When setup gets to the installation options, delete the existing disk partitions (main and system hive), and select “New” to make new ones.
+This will logically reinitialize the disk partitions on which you will be installing Windows.
 Once that is complete, the system will ask for the Administrator’s name, password, and global time zone for the physical location.
 Enter this information and let Windows finish setting up.

 Step 2 – Now click the Start button/screen and left-click the Control Panel link.
 Once it opens, note the address bar at the top and the arrow to the right of the Control Panel.
 Left-click on the arrow to bring up “All Control Panel Items” (these are specific to Windows 7 and 10 system config – Windows 8 has a few differences, I’ve noticed), then scroll down to “Taskbar and Start Menu” and left-click on it.
 First, left-click to de-select “Open Submenus when I pause on them with the Mouse pointer”, then scroll down to System Administration Tools and select to “Display on the Start Menu” to simplify this process (you’ll be using these tools a fair bit before you’re done), then left-click on the “Apply” button and close all open “GUI” boxes.